shagam/arg/README.md

 ### Installation

-for java project:  copy Arg.java into your project for cpp project:   copy arg.cc and arg.h into your project
+* for java project:  copy Arg.java into your project
+* for c project:     copy arg.cc and arg.h into your project

 Copy Args.utest()  into main()  and adapt the code to your need.
 Follow the example and replace arguments name and description with your arguments.